caktus/jazzhands/README.md

 you can install prerequisite NPM packages for ECMAScript compilation with Jazzhand's `setup` command.

 The setup command needs to know what Babel presets and transform plugins you want.
-As a basic recommendation you should include the `es2017` preset, which will include all the ES2017 transformations necessary.
 The setup will add the necessary entries to your `package.json` file as well as generate a `.babelrc` configuration file for you.
+You'll be given the `es2017` preset by default, which allows your Javascript modules to use all the ES2017 language features.

 ```
-jazzhands setup -p es2017
+jazzhands setup
 ```

-Multiple presets are allowed.
-For a React project you would add the `react` preset as well.
+One or more presets are allowed with the `-p` option.
+For a React project you would add the `react` preset as well as the `es2017` preset.

 ```
 jazzhands setup -p es2017 -p react